Olex2/Olex2Manual/Tasks/08_geometric_analysis_of_structures.md

     - To complete fragments click on **Complete Fragments**.

 ## Chemical Tools
-Under `@Tools|Chemical Tools` you will find these useful general tools:
+Under `@Tools|Chemical-Tools` you will find these useful general tools:

 - **CHN Analysis** calculates the expected CHN composition on the basis of the unit cell content.
 - **Molecular Isotope Pattern** simulates a molecular isotope pattern for your structure